devdineshw/killercoda-scenarios/WSO2-APIM-3.2.0/WSO2-APIM-3.2.0-Lab07-workflow-scenario/step1.md

 1) update hostname in the config file.
-This is an optional step needs to be done only in katacode environments.
+This is an optional step needs to be done only in this playground environments.

 `bash sethostname.sh`{{execute}}